sampsyo/wax2017/src/cfp.md

 Lightning talks will not be peer reviewed.
 We will vet slides ahead of time to ensure that they are on topic, but there will be no full review process.

-Please send your slides to TK.
+Please send your slides to Adrian Sampson <asampson@cs.cornell.edu>.

 #### Discussion Topics